 You may unsubscribe from our mailing lists at any time by using the ‘unsubscribe’ option located at the end of each email.

 The consequences of not providing your personal information could be varied, depending on your relationship with CXO Security.
 For example, if you wish to register for a CXO Security seminar, without your personal information, CXO Security will not be able to register your attendance at the seminar.
-If you do not want to provide CXO Security with your personal information, you can contact CXO Security’s Privacy Officer to discuss the specific consequences of not doing so
+If you do not want to provide CXO Security with your personal information, you can contact CXO Security’s CEO to discuss the specific consequences of not doing so.

 Our use or processing of your personal information may be on the basis of your consent or on the basis that the use or processing is necessary for CXO Security’s legitimate business interests, depending on our relationship with you.

 If you have opted in to receiving marketing communications from us, our processing of your personal information for marketing purposes is based on that consent.
 Alternatively, your consent may be inferred when that is a lawful basis for our use of your personal information for marketing communications.

 For other purposes, the basis of our using or processing your personal information is that it is necessary for CXO Security’s legitimate business interests.
 These legitimate interests may be any or all of the following, depending on our relationship with you:

 CXO Security does not disclose your personal information to third parties without your consent other than in the following circumstances:

 We collect statistical information about visits to our website via log files and services such as Google Analytics and Hubspot, which track pages visited, geography and the browsers used.
 We also leave a cookie on your computer so that, when you return to our website, you do not need to re-enter your information to download resources available through our website.
 If you do not want us to leave a cookie on your computer, please disable cookies before you submit your personal information through our website.

 You have certain rights in relation to our collection, use, disclosure and storage of your personal information.
 These rights include those listed below.